pendoagnes222/alx-low_level_programming-2/0x0E-structures_typedef/README.md

-3. Defining a new type dog_t as a new name for the type struct dog.
+4. Writting a function that create a new dog